-Effective June 1, 2013, Central Health and Seton entered into a Master Agreement and ancillary agreements including: a lease for UMCB and an Omnibus Services Agreement.
+Effective June 1, 2013, Central Health and Seton entered into a Master Agreement and ancillary agreements including: a lease for the Downtown Campus and an Omnibus Services Agreement.

 Through the Master Agreement, Central Health and Seton formed the CCC, a 501(c)(3) corporation that was created to better organize and integrate the provision of healthcare services to low income and uninsured residents in Travis County and to provide a framework for participating in the Texas Healthcare and Quality Improvement Program, a statewide Medicaid 1115 waiver program.
 Through the CCC, the parties will jointly manage the provision of indigent healthcare including the covered population and benefits plans to be offered to them.
-The CCC is a performing provider that carries out a number of Delivery System Reform Incentive Payment ("DSRIP") projects through the Medicaid 1115 waiver, those that will be done in an ambulatory setting.
-Seton carries out a number of DSRIP projects in a hospital setting, either at UMCB or at the Dell Children's Hospital.
-St. David's is also performing a DSRIP project.